shreyT19/git-flow/README.md

 - [ ] Make app feel smoother/Add attention to detail
 - [ ] Replace the ai chat modal with a sidepanel, also add validations before submitting the form
 - [ ] Improve the progress bar loading animation in meetings card
+- [ ] Deleting a meeting should also delete all its associated transcripts and relevant file from appwrite db

 ## Config Settings